 Employment Status: Students who are full-time employees within emergency management or related fields and receive employer benefits are not eligible.

-The Student Scholarship Program provides complimentary conference registration but does not cover all other expenses related to conference attendance.
+The Student Program provides complimentary conference registration but does not cover all other expenses related to conference attendance.
 Funding of other expenses will be based on GHC resources available and the number of applicants who qualify.

 If you have concerns regarding the dates of the GHC conflicting with your curriculum, our Educational Outreach Committee Members are willing to communicate with the faculty at your institution to help resolve any such issues.